Nao Hibino: 2012–14: Successful start on the ITF Circuit, WTA Tour debut

-2015: Breakthrough and first WTA title, top 100
+2015: Breakthrough and first WTA Tour title, top 100

 Despite making progress in the previous seasons, Hibino was still limited to playing mainly at the ITF tournaments.
 However, she continued to excel there.
-Her first title of the year happened in early April at the $15k Bangkok tournament in doubles.
-Then, the following week, she advanced to the final of the $25k Ahmedabad tournament, also in doubles.
-A month later, at the $50k Fukuoka International, she reached her first singles final after almost a year.
-She failed to win the title against Kristýna Plíšková but then the following week, she won the $50K Kurume tournament, after beating Eri Hozumi.
-She then lost in Wimbledon qualifying, but followed up with another ITF singles title at the $50k Stockton Challenger.
-In late July, she won both singles and doubles titles at the $50k Lexington Challenger.
+Her first title of the year happened in early April at Bangkok in doubles.
+Then, the following week, she advanced to the final of the 25k Ahmedabad tournament, also in doubles.
+A month later, at the 50k Fukuoka International, she reached her first singles final after almost a year.
+She failed to win the title against Kristýna Plíšková but then the following week, she won the 50k Kurume Cup beating Eri Hozumi in the final.
+She then lost in Wimbledon qualifying, but followed this up with another ITF singles title at the 50k Stockton Challenger.
+In late July, she won both singles and doubles titles at the 50k Lexington Challenger.

-Hibino then was really close to making her Grand Slam main-draw debut, reaching the final stage of qualifying of the US Open but did not manage to qualify after losing to Kateryna Bondarenko, where she won only two games.
+Hibino then was really close to making her major main-draw debut, reaching the final stage of qualifying of the US Open but did not manage to qualify losing to Kateryna Bondarenko, while she won only two games.
 Two weeks later, she made her singles WTA Tour debut, playing at the Japan Women's Open.
-She entered the main draw as a wildcard player and also won her first WTA match, after defeating her compatriot Hiroko Kuwata.
+She entered the main draw as a wildcard player and also won her first WTA Tour match, after defeating her compatriot Hiroko Kuwata.
 This helped her to enter qualifying of the Premier-level Pan Pacific Open but she was stopped again by Bondarenko in the final stage of qualification.
 Nonetheless, the following week she made big progress, winning her first WTA singles title at the Tashkent Open.
 In the final, she defeated Donna Vekić.
 The victory helped her debut inside the top 100 of the WTA singles rankings, rising up to No. 76.
-By the end of the year, she advanced to the semifinal of the WTA 125 Hua Hin Championships, followed up with the final of the $100k Tokyo tournament that made her move to No. 66 in the singles rankings.
+By the end of the year, she advanced to the semifinal of the WTA 125 Hua Hin Championships, followed up with the final of the 100k Tokyo Open that made her move to No. 66 in the singles rankings.